robotology/online-detection-demo/INSTALL_ADVANCED.md

-### Advanced instructions for installing Faster R-CNN
+## Advanced instructions for installing Faster R-CNN
-If the installation using the `Scripts/fetch_install_faster_rcnn.sh` failed or you prefer to install Faster R-CNN by yourself, you will find the list of isntructions in this file.
+If the installation using the `Scripts/fetch_install_faster_rcnn.sh` failed or you prefer to install Faster R-CNN by yourself, you will find the list of isntructions in this section.
 In the remaining of this file we will refer to `$DETECTION_DIR` as the directory where you cloned the repository `online-detection-demo`.

 Faster R-CNN needs the a specific version of the [Caffe framework](http://caffe.berkeleyvision.org/), wich contains layers specifically created for it.